xsf/xmpp.org/content/about/open-letter-meta-dma/technical-briefing.md

 ## The European Commission and the Digital Markets Act

-To prevent extreme concentration of power in the messaging sector, the **European Commission introduced the Digital Markets Act (DMA)**.
+To prevent extreme concentration of power in the messaging sector, the **European Commission included it firmly within the scope of the Digital Markets Act (DMA)**.
 Its goal is to ensure that communication remains **open, fair, and competitive**, preventing a future where global messaging is controlled by a **monopoly, duopoly, or, at best, an oligopoly**.
 Enforcing interoperability is the only way to allow users to **freely choose their preferred messaging provider** rather than being locked into dominant platforms.

 In this spirit—enabling a truly **competitive market** where users can select messaging providers that align with their **budget, business model, and privacy preferences**—we must return to the **core principle of interoperability: the adoption of open communication standards**.